-Keep hemlines at, or just above the knee, to reveal your legs and make you look taller.
-Detail at the neckline like a statement necklace or a fancy collar will also help direct the eye upwards.
+Keep hemlines at or above the knee to reveal your legs and make you look taller.
+Detail like a statement necklace or a fancy collar at the neckline will also help direct the eye upwards.

 3. Avoid Low Rise Pants

-Low slung pants will make your legs look stubby.
+Low-slung pants will make your legs look stubby.
 Instead, try mid-rise.
-They’re the best type of pants for long-waisted women because they raise your waistline.
-High rise pants are also an option and will elongate your legs.
-Tuck an elegant blouse into high-waisted pants, add heels, and you’ve got yourself a fabulous look!
+They’re the best pants for long-waisted women because they raise your waistline.
+High-rise pants are also an option and will elongate your legs.
+Tuck an elegant blouse into high-waisted pants, add heels, and get a fabulous look!
 Avoid cropped pants that cut you off mid-calf; they will only shorten the legs more.
 Pants with cuffs will do the same.
-Stay away from them too.
+Could you stay away from them too?

 4. Match Your Shoes to Your Pants